Student Services

 At Villa Maria College, it is possible, with certain conditions, to implement an Individual Education Plan (IEP) to support each student with special needs.
 Some parents are afraid to talk about their child’s diagnosis for fear of stigmatizing them or of having their door closed.
 This fear is unfounded as, on the opposite, this exchange of information will allow us to evaluate the student’s needs and the school’s capacity to address them, and to better respond to the requirements of students with special needs and foster their academic success.

 To meet the needs of each student, the school must be informed of any difficulties that may affect the student’s learning process.
 Following the analysis of these needs, Villa Maria College will put in place an IEP.
-For more information, please refer to the document “Individual Education Plan 2022”.

 Search